bvth/weather-app/README.md

 # weather-app
-A weather app written with React
+A weather app written with React using chart.js to visualize the data